 Formal Education As The Front-End

-According to the Association of American Colleges & Universities, a formal education includes all the knowledge development efforts you pursue that are designed to help you understand to how to deal with the complexity, diversity, and change that’s now shaping and driving the various worlds of work and life that you find ourself in.
-A high-quality liberal education provides you with knowledge of the world as well information about specific areas of personal and professional interest.
-Most particularly, it provides you with insight and perspective about the kinds of complex thinking and problem solving skills that are useful in today’s real-world settings and why you need to develop a sense of social responsibility.
-In short, an effective liberal education, whether it’s pursued through a traditional bricks and mortar institution or virtually through an on-line learning program, helps us acquire the knowledge we need to perceive and comprehend the diversity, complexity, and fundamentally unscripted nature of the world we seem to be living in today.
+According to the Association of American Colleges & Universities, a formal education includes all the knowledge development efforts you pursue that are designed to help you understand to how to deal with the complexity, diversity, and change that’s now shaping and driving the various worlds of work and life that you find yourself in.
+A high-quality liberal education provides you with knowledge of the world, as well information about specific areas of personal and professional interest.
+Most particularly, a formal education provides you with insight and perspective about the kinds of complex thinking and problem solving skills that are necessary in today’s real-world settings.
+It pushes you to develop a sense of social responsibility.
+In short, an effective liberal education, whether it’s pursued through a traditional bricks and mortar institution or virtually through an on-line learning program, helps you acquire the knowledge you need to perceive and comprehend the diversity, complexity, and fundamentally unscripted nature of the world we seem to be living in today.

 Self-Directed Learning As The Back-End

 Forty years ago, with his book, Skill in Chess(1973), Herb Simon launched the self-directed learning movement.
 In this book, Simon offered what has become one of the most famous learning propositions ever published: “There are no instant experts in chess--certainly no instant masters or grandmasters.
 There appears not to be on record any case (including Bobby Fischer) where a person has reached grandmaster level with less than about a decade's participation with the game."
 With these words, Simon opened our eyes to the idea that mastery in any endeavor is always going to depend on your ability to transform your lived experiences into high quality expertise and skill.
 Experiential skill building is the heart of all 21st Century learning.